Positive Semidefinite Matrix Supermartingales: Forward PSD Supermartingales

-for any stopping time $\tau$ and independent super-uniform random variable $U$ (and thus we also have that $ \Pr_P( Y_\tau \ge \sdiv ) \le \sdiv^{-1}$ by setting $U=1$).
-This property enables scalar e-processes to be used for testing a hypothesis that the data is drawn from some $P \in \cP$: we may reject the null as soon as the e-process exceeds $1/\alpha$ (for some prespecified constant $\alpha \in (0,1)$) and be guaranteed that the type-I error is at most $\alpha$.
+This property enables scalar e-processes to also be used for testing the null hypothesis that the data is drawn from some $P \in \cP$: we may reject the null as soon as the e-process exceeds $1/\alpha$ (for some prespecified constant $\alpha \in (0,1)$) and be guaranteed that the type-I error is at most $\alpha$.
 E-processes are particularly useful for composite sequential testing problems for which nonnegative supermartingales are powerless \citep{ramdas2022testing,ruf2023composite}.

-We can generalize the scalar e-processes to our matrix setting as well, with the sequence of observations that generates the filtration $\{ \cF_n \}$ now denoted by $\mX_1,\mX_2,\dots$.